 Subtitle: On the Future of the Standard Model of Particle Physics

-The standard model of particle physics is generally defined as a theory that classifies all the known particles in the universe and that describes three fundamental forces excluding gravity which has refused to come under its description.
+The Standard Model of particle physics is generally defined as a theory that classifies all the known particles in the universe and that describes three fundamental forces excluding gravity, the latter which has refused to come under its description.

-So, the standard model divides the building blocks of nature into 17, which are 6 quarks, 6 leptons, four fundamental forces, and the Higgs boson.
+So, the Standard Model divides the building blocks of nature into 17, which are 6 quarks, 6 leptons, 4 fundamental forces, and the Higgs boson.
 And according to reports, it is a very rigorous and well-proven theory of physics.

-This is because post-modern physics or what you can exactly refer to as Absolute Relativity presents the truth about the universe.
-This truth is what is missing in the standard model that walks in the dark, not knowing the true principles that govern the atomic world that it focuses on.
+This is because post-modern physics or what you can conceptually refer to as Absolute Relativity presents the truth about the universe.
+This truth is what is missing in the Standard Model that walks in the dark, not knowing the true principles that govern the atomic world that it focuses on.

-But the light has come through post-modern physics, and for this reason, the standard model requires post-modern physics set it aright and correct it to the most possible extent.
-This is if we don’t opt to discard the theory.
+But the light has come through post-modern physics, and for this reason, the Standard Model requires post-modern physics to set it aright and to correct it to the most possible extent, and that is if we don’t opt to discard the theory.

 Gravity for some reason modern physicists could not explain could not be described by the discretion principle like the other supposed three fundamental forces of the universe.

 The graviton which is the particle of gravity has not been discovered or included to unify with the other three supposed fundamental forces or particles of these forces.
 This is the biggest hint we have that the Standard Model is not the truth.